PriyaShrinithi/Titanic/README.md

    #### Name_Title:
             1. It takes the epithet of a given name such as Mr. and Mrs.
             2. It is created to contribute to the analyse the Survival rates of Nobility over the working class.
+            3. Name_Titles woth same meanings (Mlle, Ms. and Mme., Mrs.) have been replaced with the commonly ocured Name_Title(Ms. an Mrs.)

   ### Encoding:
       We have used an Ordinal Encoder to Encode Columns with String values.